- Undergraduate Students

 Bursaries and Scholarships

-- High achiever scholarships: an automatic scholarship worth £2,000 per annum is available to undergraduate UK/EU students (excluding Medicine) achieving AAB or above (or equivalent) in their A levels.
-The scholarship will be reviewed after the preliminary and subsequent examinations and will continue if the student’s average mark is in the upper second or first class.
+- High Achiever Scholarships: undergraduate UK/EU students (excluding Medicine) achieving AAB or above in their A Levels (or equivalent) will be considered for a scholarship worth £2,000 per year.
+The scholarship will be reviewed after the preliminary and subsequent examinations and will continue if the student's average mark is in the upper second or first class.

-- Five counties scholarships: worth £2,000 per annum, this is available to undergraduate students (excluding foundation) from the following counties: Buckinghamshire (including Milton Keynes); Bedfordshire; Northamptonshire; Oxfordshire and Hertfordshire.
-To qualify, students must meet the conditions of their offer and make Buckingham their firm UCAS choice, or make a firm acceptance of a direct offer of a place.
+- Five Counties Scholarship: worth £1,100 per annum, this is available to undergraduate students (excluding foundation) from the following counties: Buckinghamshire (including Milton Keynes), Bedfordshire, Northamptonshire, Oxfordshire, and Hertfordshire.
 Students are not eligible for this award if they hold another scholarship from the university.
+Applicants must provide proof of address at the time of application.

-- From September 2016, Home students in receipt of a maintenance loan of £5,000 or more per annum will receive an automatic bursary of £1,100 per annum.
+- Buckingham Bursary: Home students in receipt of a maintenance loan of £5,000 or more per annum will receive an automatic bursary of £1,100 per annum.
+Those eligible for the High Achievers Scholarship will be considered for both awards, but applicants in receipt of the Five Counties Scholarship cannot claim the Buckingham Bursary.

 - Further funded scholarships and bursaries are awarded annually across all schools of study, and represent a partial remission from tuition fees.
 Awards range from £500–2,500.